South Australia

 Introduction

-When children are prescribed special purpose car seats, modified Australian standard car seats, harnesses/vests, and other devices (e.g seatbelt buckle covers) there are specific road rules and vehicle standards that must be complied with in South Australia.
+When special purpose car seats, modified Australian standard car seats, specialty harness/vests, and other devices (e.g seatbelt buckle covers) are used there are specific road rules that must be complied with in South Australia.

 The most common rules for South Australia are summarised below.